nestybox/sysbox/README.md

 The test suite creates directories on the host which it mounts into the privileged test container.
-The programs running inside the privileged container (e.g., docker, sysvisor, etc) place data in these directories.
+The programs running inside the privileged container (e.g., docker, sysbox, etc) place data in these directories.

-The sysvisor test targets do not cleanup the contents of these directories so as to allow their reuse between test runs in order to speed up testing (e.g., to avoid having the test container download fresh docker images between subsequent test runs).
+The Sysboxd test targets do not cleanup the contents of these directories so as to allow their reuse between test runs in order to speed up testing (e.g., to avoid having the test container download fresh docker images between subsequent test runs).